rust-lang/book/nostarch/chapter16.md

 error: could not compile `message-passing` (bin "message-passing") due to 1 previous error
 ```

-Our concurrency mistake has caused a compile time error.
+Our concurrency mistake has caused a compile-time error.
 The `send` function
-takes ownership of its parameter, and when the value is moved, the receiver
+takes ownership of its parameter, and when the value is moved the receiver
 takes ownership of it.
 This stops us from accidentally using the value again
 after sending it; the ownership system checks that everything is okay.

 ### Sending Multiple Values and Seeing the Receiver Waiting

 The code in Listing 16-8 compiled and ran, but it didn’t clearly show us that
 two separate threads were talking to each other over the channel.

-In Listing
-16-10 we’ve made some modifications that will prove the code in Listing 16-8 is
+In Listing 16-10 we’ve made some modifications that will prove the code in
-running concurrently: the spawned thread will now send multiple messages and
+Listing 16-8 is running concurrently: the spawned thread will now send multiple
-pause for a second between each message.
+messages and pause for a second between each message.

 src/main.rs